austinv11/ERC-Pipeline/README.md

 All R packages are optional.
 They can be installed using the `install.packages()` function in base R.

 * If using time-corrected partial correlation calculations, `ppcor`
-* If using any of the `generate_figs.R` script code, `ggplot2, readxl, writexl, ggvenn, dplyr, gridExtra, ape, picante, EnvStats, Cairo (on Windows)`
+* If using any of the `generate_figs.R` script code, `ggplot2, readxl, writexl, ggvenn, dplyr, gridExtra, ape, picante, EnvStats, cowplot, patchwork, and Cairo`

 ### External Tooling Requirements
 All of the following are *required* to be installed.